Olympus E-620 vs E-P5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-620 and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-620 does not offer wifi capability.
+In contrast, the E-620 does not provide wifi capability.

-Both the E-620 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The E-620 was replaced by the Olympus E-600, while the E-P5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Olympus E-P5 Manual.
+Both the E-620 and the E-P5 have been discontinued, but can regularly be found used on ebay.
+The E-620 was replaced by the Olympus E-600, while the E-P5 was followed by the Olympus E-P7.
+Further information on the features and operation of the E-620 and E-P5 can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-620 and the Olympus E-P5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.